-2.12.
-DRESS CODE- ATTIRE CONSIDERATIONS
+2.11.
+ATTIRE CONSIDERATIONS

-Dress code in class and in clinical practica are expected to be consistent with expectations when entering the workforce.
+Attire considerations in class and in clinical practica are expected to be consistent with expectations when entering the workforce.
 It is each student's responsibility to have appropriate attire during all class assignments and learning activities.
 During clinical courses, students are expected to dress according to their site's rules and regulations.
 Students should clarify the standards of dress at each clinical site prior to their first day of a clinical course.
 Name tags should be worn at all times during clinical courses.
 Attire considerations for class and clinical practica are consistent with the recommendations shared during program orientation of the OT Faculty.

-2.13.
+2.12.
 CLINICAL COURSE HOURS